The Bankrate promise

-- New York Stock Exchange: The biggest stock exchange in the world with more than 2,300 listings and an average of 2.4 billion shares exchanged every day.
+- New York Stock Exchange: The biggest stock exchange in the world with more than 2,300 listings and around 5-6 billion shares exchanged every day.

 - Nasdaq: The first-ever electronic stock exchange, launched in 1971 and currently has more than 3,000 listings.

-- Shanghai Stock Exchange: Nearly 1,800 listings and the largest exchange in emerging markets.
+- Shanghai Stock Exchange: Around 1,800 listings and the largest exchange in emerging markets.

-- London Stock Exchange: One of the oldest stock exchanges with more than 2,000 listings today.
+- London Stock Exchange: One of the oldest stock exchanges, with more than 1,000 listings today.

 In addition to trading stocks, there are also exchanges for commodities such as the New York Mercantile Exchange.
-Other exchanges like the Chicago Board of Options Exchange and Montréal Exchange facilitate trading of financial products known as derivatives.
+Other exchanges such as the Chicago Board of Options Exchange and Montréal Exchange facilitate trading of financial products known as derivatives.